jeremyngcode/Spotify-Playcount-Checker/README.md

 Some Thoughts...
 ----------------
-While the app is fast for album and track queries, it does however take some time for artist ones.
+While the app is fast for album and track queries, it does however take some time for artist and playlist ones.
 As a rough gauge, my own artist page with about 30+ releases takes on average ~4 seconds.
 Unfortunately I'm not aware of a method / endpoint for retrieving playcount data for multiple releases in one call at this point, and playcount data in particular is actually not officially documented on Spotify's developer site.
 Nevertheless, while I was trying to find ways to speed things up, I did learn to use the `Session` object from the `requests` library for the first time at the very least!
 And it did actually make a very noticeable difference.

 Another first for me was dark mode styling which I spent quite a bit of time working on and turned out to be quite satisfying!
 Instead of using a toggle for this, I made it based on the browser appearance settings with the `@media (prefers-color-scheme: dark)` CSS rule which I think is simpler.